 If you can't create invoices that look exactly the way you want using the options available on the Basic Customization window, shown in Figure 1-1, your next step is to click the Additional Customization button.
+(If the Additional Customization button doesn't appear at the bottom of the Basic Customization dialog box - and in some versions of QuickBooks, it doesn't - click the Cancel button.)
 QuickBooks displays the Additional Customization dialog box, as shown in Figure 1-4.
 This dialog box gives you more control over both the information that appears on your invoices and how invoices print.
 You can't use the Additional Customization button if you're working with one of the default invoice templates - only if you're working with a copy.
 Accordingly, QuickBooks may prompt you to make a copy of an invoice template when you click the Additional Customization button.